 During the estate settlement of property process, the legal representative needs to be mindful that there will be property up-keeping costs involved.
 These include a property tax, property management and sinking fund, utility bills, insurance etc. These costs should be paid by the estate account.

 If you are a Muslim, you need to give serious thought to the sole ownership of your matrimonial property.
 Because upon your death, your legal representative would most likely sell the property and distribute the proceeds according to the Faraid (Muslim Intestacy Law).
 Your surviving spouse could end up without a home.

 Estate Settlement of a Property under Joint Ownership

-When a joint-owner dies, his right is extinguished and vested in the surviving joint-owner(s) until the last surviving owner becomes the sole owner of the property.
+When a joint-owner dies, his/her right is extinguished and vested in the surviving joint-owner(s) until the last surviving owner becomes the sole owner of the property.
 This is the unique feature of joint tenancy which is commonly known as the “right of survivorship”.
 The joint owner is legally incapable of transferring (or gifting) his joint interest in the property by will to others.
-On his death, his property interest will pass to the surviving joint owner(s) automatically.
+On his/her death, his/her property interest will pass to the surviving joint owner(s) automatically.

 Estate Settlement of a Property under Tenancy in Common